phensley/cldr-engine-website/docs/doc-math.md

 ---
 id: doc-math
-title: Arbitrary Precision Math
+title: Decimal Math
 ---

-This project supports arbitrary precision decimal math via the `@phensley/cldr` package.
+This project supports arbitrary precision decimal math via the `@phensley/decimal` package.
 This package can be used on its own if desired.

 Arbitrary precision means the number of digits in a number is not limited arbitrarily.